samsquire/ideas2/README.md

 # 95. Spreadsheeet formula to SQL

 Spreadsheets are helpful views of data.
-It should be possible to open a database with a spreadsheet viewer and convert spreadsheet formulas into SQL.
+Can open a database with a spreadsheet viewer and convert spreadsheet formulas into SQL.

 # 96.